 The complicated process of snow melt

-If you were to ask a first-year geography student how all that snow melts, they would probably answer “when the air temperature is above zero, the snow melts”.
+If you were to ask a first-year geography student how all that snow melts, they would probably answer, “when the air temperature is above zero, the snow melts”.
 They would be partly correct, and the process of air temperature transferring energy to the snow is referred to as the “sensible heat flux”.
-But air temperature is only part of the story and there are several other sources of energy that can result in snow melt.
+But air temperature is only part of the story, and several other energy sources can result in snow melt.

 Intuitively, we know that snow melt is driven by more than just temperature.
-Perhaps you’ve noticed icicles melting on a sunny day even though the temperature is well below freezing, or you’ve observed how snow melts around the base of trees and edges of buildings more quickly than in open forest.
+Perhaps you’ve noticed icicles melting on a sunny day even though the temperature is well below freezing, or you’ve observed how snow melts around the base of trees and edges of buildings more quickly than in the open forest.
 These phenomena represent melt driven by shortwave radiation (energy from the sun) and longwave radiation (energy from objects with temperatures above absolute zero, -273.15 C).
 Rain can also be a major source of energy (a process referred to as advection).

 Geoscience Research Technician

-Department of Earth and Planetary Sciences
+Department of Earth and Planetary Sciences, McGill University

 This article was originally published on April 20th, 2021.